dotse/tls-fed-auth/tls-fed-auth.md

 -   cache_ttl (OPTIONAL)

-    How long (in seconds) to cache metadata.
-Effective maximum TTL is the minimum of HTTP Expire and TTL
+    The duration (in seconds) to cache the downloaded federation metadata.

 -   Entities (REQUIRED)